Vishwa0220/customers-docs/HA_DR_Architecture_Documentation_dt.md

 ### Hot Sync (Near Real‑Time Replication)

 Overview:
-- MongoDB oplog-based replication from DC to DR (manually configured) provides near real-time synchronization for database operations.
-Directory/file data is synchronized manually at administrator-defined intervals (via SCP) as needed.
+- MongoDB oplog-based replication from DC to DR (automatically configured and running) provides near real-time synchronization for database operations.
+Directory/file data is synchronized automatically at administrator-defined intervals (via SCP) as needed.

 Process:
-1. DC MongoDB replicates oplog entries to the DR MongoDB over port 27017 (manually configured replication); this creates near real-time data parity for database contents.
+1. DC MongoDB automatically replicates oplog entries to the DR MongoDB over port 27017 (continuous automatic replication); this creates near real-time data parity for database contents.
 Typical sync duration for DB ops: ≈ 1 minute (dependent on network bandwidth and workload).
-2. Directory and file data are synchronized separately at manual intervals using SCP (port 22) or rsync+ssh.
+2. Directory and file data are synchronized automatically at configured intervals using SCP (port 22) or rsync+ssh.

 Behavior:
 - DR remains in standby mode with application services inactive (not accepting user traffic).